National Conference on Weights and Measures

-The National Conference on Weights and Measures (NCWM) is a not-for-profit corporation dedicated to developing the United States technical standards for weights and measures in commerce.
-The organization's official mission is "Ensuring Equity and Uniform Standards in a Changing Marketplace.
+The National Council on Weights and Measures (NCWM) is a not-for-profit standards development organization, dedicated to developing the United States technical standards for weights and measures in commerce.
+The organization's official mission is "Ensuring Equity and Uniform Standards in a Changing Marketplace."

 History

-The first Weights and Measures Law was signed on March 2, 1799 by John Adams.
-NCWM found its beginnings when a meeting of the states was held in 1905 to discuss challenges faced in regulating weights and measures.
-The outcome was an agreement to meet again the next year and the association took form in an effort to bring stakeholders together to set national standards for voluntary adoption and implementation by the states.
-Annual meetings have been held every year with the exception of 1909, 1917, 1918, 1932, 1933, 1934, 1942, 1943, 1944, 1945, and 1948.
+The Weights and Measures Law was first signed into law on March 2, 1799 by President John Adams.
+In 1905, a meeting of the states was held to address the challenges of regulating weights and measures.
+As a result, an agreement was made to convene annually to set national standards for voluntary adoption and implementation by the states.
+The National Conference on Weights and Measures (NCWM) emerged from this effort to bring stakeholders together.
+With the exception of 11 years, annual meetings have been held every year since.

-From 1905 to 1957, the Director of the National Bureau of Standards served as Chairman of NCWM.
-Since 1958, NCWM members have elected a state or local weights and measures official each year to serve as chairman.
-The National Bureau of Standards, later named the National Institute of Standards and Technology, continued to manage meetings and membership until 1997 when NCWM formed a 501(c)(6) not-for-profit corporation.
+From 1905 to 1957, the Director of the National Bureau of Standards served as the Chairman of NCWM.
+Starting in 1958, NCWM members began electing a state or local weights and measures official each year to serve as chairman.
+The National Bureau of Standards, later renamed the National Institute of Standards and Technology, continued to manage meetings and membership until 1997, when NCWM formed a 501(c)(6) not-for-profit standards development organization.
 From 1998 to 2008, NCWM contracted management services through a private company.
-In 2008 the Board of Directors hired the first NCWM employees; Don Onwiler as Executive Director and James Truex as National Type Evaluation Program (NTEP) Administrator.
-They in turn hired additional staff and opened offices in August 2008 in Lincoln, Nebraska.
+In 2008, the Board of Directors hired the first NCWM employees, Don Onwiler as Executive Director and James Truex as National Type Evaluation Program (NTEP) Administrator.
+They hired additional staff and opened offices in Lincoln, Nebraska in August 2008.
+In 2024 NCWM changed their name to the National Council on Weights and Measures, clarifying to the general public that NCWM is not just a meeting.

-The various model standards adopted by NCWM are published annually by the National Institute of Standards and Technology (NIST) in Handbook 44: Specifications and Tolerances and Other Technical Requirements for Weighing and Measuring Devices, Handbook 130: Uniform Laws and Regulations and Handbook 133: Checking the Net Contents of Packaged Goods.
+NCWM's various model standards are published annually by the National Institute of Standards and Technology (NIST) in three handbooks: Handbook 44: Specifications and Tolerances and Other Technical Requirements for Weighing and Measuring Devices, Handbook 130: Uniform Laws and Regulations, and Handbook 133: Checking the Net Contents of Packaged Goods.